You will be cared for by some of the region's most experienced emergency nurses and physicians who are certified in emergency care.

 See your primary care physician for routine medical needs or preventive care, including the following: common cold, sinus infection, stomach problems, skin rashes and allergies, and chronic conditions like cholesterol or high blood pressure.

-Visit an Urgent Care or Express Care location for less serious conditions after normal business hours or when your doctor’s office is closed.
-Our urgent care locations commonly treat conditions like the following: coughs and colds, strains and sprains, minor cuts and burns, common infections (such as ear, throat, or urinary tract) , and minor broken bones (like fingers or toes).
+Visit Express Care for less serious conditions after normal business hours or when your doctor’s office is closed.
+Express Care commonly treat conditions such as: coughs and colds, strains and sprains, minor cuts and burns, common infections (such as ear, throat, or urinary tract), and minor broken bones (like fingers or toes).

 Seek emergency care for life threatening situations that need immediate medical attention, including the following: head injury, chest pain, stroke symptoms, difficulty breathing, uncontrolled bleeding, sudden or severe pain, and major burns or broken bones.